 How to make Greek Tomato Fritters:

-Grate the zucchinis into a large bowl, add in the finely chopped tomatoes, onion, mint, parsley and salt.
+Step 1: Grate: The zucchinis into a large bowl and add in the tomatoes, onion, mint, parsley and salt and stir to combine.

-Place the flour and baking powder into a separate bowl and stir together.
+Step 2: Dry ingredients: Stir the flour and baking powder in a separate bowl.

-Toss into the tomato mixture and stir until no dry portions remain in the base or edges of the bowl and your batter has formed.
+Step 3: Toss: Into the tomato mixture and stir until your batter has formed.

 Greek Tomato Fritters